MariahMcMichael/MariahMcMichael.github.io/index.md

 ## About My Mentor

 My mentor is Dr. Monica Anderson and she is a professor in computer science department at the University of Alabama.
-Her area of research is in robotics.
+Dr. Anderson’s research interests include robotics.

 ## About My Project